trungams/my-marketplace/README.md

 Go to http://localhost:8000/, and you will see the index page, or send HTTP requests to the URLs mentioned [below](#the-api)

+The database will have some products, as well as 2 user accounts.
+If you decide to test the cart functions (which requires a logged in user), you can use the following credentials:
+- User: test01.
+Password: 01test
+- User: test02.
+Password: 02test

+For logging in, I suggest you go to the index page and navigate to the login page, it is much simpler to do on the front-end.

 ## My design